osm-search/Nominatim/data-sources/wikidata/wikidata_places.md

-##Wikidata place types and related OSM Tags
+## Wikidata place types and related OSM Tags

 Wikidata does not have any official ontologies, however the [DBpedia project](https://wiki.dbpedia.org/) has created an [ontology](https://wiki.dbpedia.org/services-resources/ontology) that covered [place types](http://mappings.dbpedia.org/server/ontology/classes/#Place).
 The table below used the DBpedia place ontology as a starting point, and is provided as a cross-reference to the relevant OSM tags.

+**NOTE** the OSM tags listed are those listed in the wikidata entries, and not all the possible matches for tags within OSM.

    title   |             concept                   |       OSM Tag
 -----------|---------------------------------------|------------------